kimjuyoung1127/vibe/vibe-code/progress2.md

-# Progress Update 2 - Vibe Hub Improvements
+# Progress Update 2 - Vibe Hub Improvements & Deployment Issues

 ## Overview
-This document outlines the improvements made to the Vibe Hub application, focusing on enhancing the readability and user experience of various content types using the Vibe editor components.
+This document outlines the improvements made to the Vibe Hub application, focusing on enhancing the readability and user experience of various content types using the Vibe editor components, and documenting the challenges faced during deployment after implementing TipTap editor.

 ## Completed Improvements